-Jeannamarie has lived in Yellow Springs for over 20 years raising two daughters in the community.
-As a graduate of Ohio University in Fashion, Jeannamarie has built an award-winning career in the US fashion/apparel industry.
-While traveling extensively for her consulting company JCox and owning Basho Apparel, a local eco-friendly graphics and screen-printing business, she has made time to serve in Board positions of local nonprofits with John Bryan Community Pottery, The Yellow Springs Chamber of Commerce, and the Little Art Theatre.
+Jeannamarie has lived in Yellow Springs for over 20 years raising two daughters in the community and is the Executive Director of the Yellow Springs Community Foundation.
+As a graduate of Ohio University in Fashion, Jeannamarie built an award-winning career in the US fashion/apparel industry.
+While traveling extensively for her consulting company JCox and owning Basho Apparel, a local eco-friendly graphics and screen-printing business, she made time to serve in Board positions of local nonprofits with John Bryan Community Pottery, The Yellow Springs Chamber of Commerce, and the Little Art Theatre.
 Whether in the private, public or non-profit sector, Jeannamarie is vested, solves problems, improves performance and raises the quality of those lives she touches.

 I was born and raised in Los Angeles, California.
 Both of my parents were in the movie business; my father was a screenwriter and my mother was a publicist for Warner Brothers.
 Despite that background (and despite the fact that my sister is a television producer and my daughter is a senior vice president at Discovery Network), I never had an interest in working in the entertainment industry.
 I spent my career as the director of nonprofit organizations, including a community development corporation in New York City, an organization that provides services for people who are homeless, and an organization that provides services for victims of domestic violence.
 I also worked as a consultant to nonprofits, providing advice on board governance, fund raising, strategic planning, and organizational development.
 I have been retired since 2006.
 My husband, Len Kramer, and I serve on a number of boards of local nonprofits, and we travel for pleasure including the pleasure of spending time with our four grandchildren.
 I also have a small travel advisory company, Perfectly Planned Travel, which helps people plan trips to England, Paris, Portugal, and Provence.
 I graduated from Antioch College and have a Master’s degree in Public Administration from the University of Texas, Austin.